AdobeDocs/workfront.en/help/workfront-goals/goal-review-and-workfront-goals-sections/review-goal-graphs.md

 * A Layout Template that includes the Goals area in the Main&nbsp;Menu.

-## Types of graphs in `Workfront Goals`
+## Types of graphs in Workfront Goals

-The following charts are available in the Graphs section or `Workfront Goals`:
+The following charts are available in the Graphs section or Workfront Goals:

 <table cellspacing="0">
  <col>